 - 77% changed their lives significantly because of their involvement with football; and

 The players at the tournament are the tip of the iceberg, individuals whose efforts and dedication to National Partner programmes—and to changing their lives—have earned them the opportunity of a lifetime.
 The reach of the Homeless World Cup extends much farther than the 500 players who attend the annual event.
 The Homeless World Cup movement includes:

 - Working in 450+ locations

-The Homeless World Cup has impacted the lives of 1 million homeless people around the globe since our founding more than a decade ago.
+The Homeless World Cup has impacted the lives of more than one million homeless people around the globe since our founding more than a decade ago.